Wouldn't you like to run your fingers through this fur? |

 You can see how this kind of incident might have an effect on a young man like our hapless Austrian friend.
 According to this article, though, Leopold's kinks were confined to his imagination and his writing.
 "Leopold von Sacher-Masoch was never a debauchee in sexual matters," the author assures us.
 Wouldn't that be a strange twist of fate, leading a vanilla sex life and having a famous kink named after you anyway?
 He never even contracted syphilis!

 Earlier in this review, I described this article as "elegant."
-That quality really comes to the fore when, after having told the Countess Zenobia story, the author gives us a brief but vivid biological sketch of Leopold von Sacher-Masoch.
+That quality really comes to the fore when, after having told the Countess Zenobia story, the author gives us a brief but vivid biographical sketch of Leopold von Sacher-Masoch.
 A few chosen phrases, which I suggest you read aloud:

 - The puzzle could not be complete for its construction carried on throughout his mature life and the image was always a mixture of his own dreams and the strange personal frustration the world and his selection of sexual partners thrust upon him.